jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 `/subsystem=elytron-oidc-client/realm=<realm name>:read-attribute(name=socket-timeout-millis)`

 ## syntax of the operation to get the `elytron-oidc-client` `realm` `ssl-required`
-whether the communication with `keycloak` should be over `https`. valid values are: all - to always require `https`, external - to only require `https` for external requests, none - if `https` is not required. this should be set to all in production environments. get the `elytron-oidc-client` `realm` `ssl-required` attribute.
+whether the communication with `keycloak` should be over `https`. valid values are: 'all' - to always require `https`, 'external' - to only require `https` for external requests, 'none' - if `https` is not required. this should be set to 'all' in production environments. get the `elytron-oidc-client` `realm` `ssl-required` attribute.
 `/subsystem=elytron-oidc-client/realm=<realm name>:read-attribute(name=ssl-required)`